The Dragon Lives Again: Reaction

 Many contemporary critics have shown affection for The Dragon Lives Again.
 Nobody calls it great filmmaking, but most applaud it for its ridiculousness and surrealism.
 In his three-part essay about Bruceploitation for Impact Magazine, Dean Meadows said:"The Dragon Lives Again was one of the greatest and craziest of all Bruce Lee exploitation movies.
 Featuring the lesser known Bruce Liang, this was tongue-in-cheek from start to finish with a synopsis that was and still is unbelievable.
 The Little Dragon has passed over and is in purgatory anticipating judgement from the gods.
 Whilst there he tangles with a vast array of fictionalised and popular characters, all awaiting their individual fate.
 Bond is there.
 That's right, James Bond, along with "prince of darkness" Dracula and erotic icon, Emmanuelle.
 Now if that wasn't wacky enough, Bruce teams up with his good friends, Kwai Chang Caine and wait for it ...
 Popeye to defeat the enemy!
 Of course the Little Dragon does have a secret weapon, known simply as "the third leg of Bruce" (ouch!).
 The movie was dedicated to all fans of the great master, but whilst hilarious today, audiences would fail to see the humour at the time of its release."

-In a review for Film Threat, Phil Hall awarded the film a generous four stars out of a possible five:"What any of this has to do with Bruce Lee's legacy is never entirely clear.
+In a review for Film Threat, Phil Hall awarded the film four stars out of a possible five:"What any of this has to do with Bruce Lee's legacy is never entirely clear.
 But when you have a scenario when Clint Eastwood and James Bond are trying to take over a Chinese purgatory and Bruce Lee calls on Popeye the Sailor to help save the day (not counting the interlude for the cast to talk about Bruce Lee's penis!), it would seem that cogent and coherent thought is not high on the priority list.

 The Dragon Lives Again will probably annoy enthusiasts of martial arts films and the diehard fans of Bruce Lee, but it will provide endless amusement for those who enjoy watching crazy films while filling their systems with endless mugs of beer or puffs of weed."